Installation

 Problem: Sensor detects door movement or door pump mechanism

-Solution: Install on opposite side from door swing
+Solution: Re-mount the sensor on the opposite side of the doorframe from where the door opens

 Mistake 3: Gap Between Sensor and Doorframe Bottom

-Problem: Sensor > 1 cm above doorframe bottom edge
+Problem: Sensor mounted more than 1 cm from the bottom edge of the doorframe

 Mistake 4: Equipment Beneath Sensor